-5.3 Professional Competence
+5.4 Professional Competence

-The International Professional Practices Framework and the Quality Standards for Offices of Inspector General from the Principles and Standards for Offices of Inspector General require that auditors and inspector general staff possess professional competence and maintain knowledge of operations and appropriate expertise in the subject matters being addressed.
+The International Professional Practices Framework (Standards for the Professional Practice of Internal Auditing), published by the Institute of Internal Auditors, Inc. and the Quality Standards for Offices of Inspector General from the Principles and Standards for Offices of Inspector General require that auditors and inspector general staff possess professional competence and maintain knowledge of operations and appropriate expertise in the subject matters being addressed.
 Therefore, the inspector general will periodically report on OIGC personnel, including their qualifications, certifications, training, and development.